kp-stats/Dashboard_For_MOC/README.md

 ## 📬 Contact
 For questions or feedback, feel free to reach out:

-Name: Tejaswi Raj
+Name: Kartik Pandey

-linkedin: www.linkedin.com/in/tejaswi-fin
+linkedin: www.linkedin.com/in/kpstats

 Thank you for visiting our repository! ⭐ If you find this project helpful, please give it a star!